-- 18.01 (a) An employee wishing to transfer to another Division within the same classification may submit such request in writing to the Executive Director of the Human Resources Division.
-Such request for transfer shall only be allowed if there is another employee in the same classification who wishes a transfer. - 18.01 (b) An employee wishing to transfer to a different location within the same classification within his Division may submit such request in writing to the Division Head.
-Such request for transfer shall only be allowed if there is another employee in the same classification who wishes a transfer. - 18.01 (c) It is understood and agreed that vacancies shall not be considered for a lateral transfer under this procedure. - 18.01 (d) In accommodating requests for transfer under (a) and (b) above, the City will take into account the availability of positions at a work location and seniority.
-The City will post such requests in the requested location(s) or Division(s) for a period of thirty (30) days.
+- 18.01 (a) An employee wishing to transfer to another work location within the same classification may submit such request in writing to the Executive Director of the Human Resources Division.
+Such request for transfer shall only be allowed if there is another employee in the same classification who wishes a transfer. - 18.01 (b) It is understood and agreed that vacancies shall not be considered for a lateral transfer under this procedure. - 18.01 (c) In accommodating requests for transfer under (a) above, the City will take into account the availability of positions at a work location and seniority.
+The City will post such requests in the requested location(s) for a period of thirty (30) days.
 The City shall make a reasonable effort to satisfy such requests.